DavesCodeMusings/BH1750-MicroPython/README.md

         print("Address:", hex(address))
 ```

-> The entire program is available as [scan.py](src/scan.py) in the /src directory of this repository.
+> The entire program is available as [scan.py](src/scan.py) in the src directory of this repository.

 If everything is wired up correctly, you should see output like what's shown below.